-A Curriculum Vitae is a jobseeker’s vital tool, often rush-written by the unemployed.
+A curriculum vitae (CV for short) is a jobseeker’s vital tool, often rush-written by the unemployed.
 This document acts as a reminder to recruiters and employers of whom they met on the fair day and who made a lasting, positive impression.
-Ensure that your CV is up-to-date, clearly presented and well written.
-Some job fairs enable you to submit your CV electronically before the event, if not, make sure you take plenty of printed copies with you.
+Ensure that your CV is up-to-date, clearly presented, and well-written.
+Some job fairs enable you to submit your CV prior to the event; if not, make sure you take plenty of printed copies with you.
 Think of it as your business card to give to the recruiters you meet at the event.

-Remember that exhibitors are likely to have spoken to many potential candidates by the end of the day and will have several CVs to look through; consider what you can include in your personal statement to ensure yours is remembered and saved.
+Keep in mind that exhibitors are likely to have spoken to many potential candidates by the end of the day and will have several CVs to look through.
+Consider what you can include in your personal statement to ensure yours stands out from the rest.

-Some recruitment events also host CV-related workshops and presentations, providing advice on how to write and use your CV effectively in the local market.
-At Expatica’s International Job Fair these workshops are free, so make sure you find out the schedule and arrive early to grab a seat.
+Some recruitment events also host CV workshops, providing advice on how to write and use your CV effectively in the local job market.
+Sessions like these can help tailor your CV for the local job market.

 3. Make the most of the networking opportunity

-Recruitment fairs offer the ideal chance to network, which is a valuable job-hunting source in almost any country.
-Ensure you start the right conversation with the right people, and do not be afraid to introduce yourself to new people, exhibitors as well as other job seekers.
-Even if there’s no immediate job opportunity, contacts you make on the fair day might one day approach you with interesting opportunities.
-Ask for business cards where possible so that names and contact details can be saved – ‘who you know’ still plays an important role in many European countries.
+Recruitment fairs offer the ideal chance to network, which is a valuable job-hunting source in any country.
+Don’t be afraid to introduce yourself to new people, exhibitors, and even other job seekers.
+Even if there’s no immediate job opportunity, the contacts you make at a job fair might be important in the future.
+Ask for business cards whenever you can.
+That way, you save the details of relevant contacts – who you know still plays an important role in some countries.

-Asking insightful questions can be an effective way to engage in conversation that allows both the employer and job seeker to gain greater awareness of each other’s characteristics.
+Asking insightful questions allows both the employer and the job seeker to gain greater awareness of each other’s characteristics.

 4. Dress appropriately

-Many recruitment events often host presentations throughout the day.
+Many job fairs often host presentations throughout the day.
 These are often delivered by members of the exhibitors’ teams and/or guest speakers.
-Study the programme before attending the job fair to ensure you do not miss any talks that could boost skills in the areas you are lacking.
-Make note of where they are being held and arrive with plenty of time.
-Arriving late will not only lead to you feeling stressed but this will be noticed by the speaker.
+Study the program before attending the job fair to ensure you do not miss any talks that could boost skills in the areas you are lacking.
+Make note of where they are being held and arrive with plenty of time to spare.
+Arriving late will not only lead to you feeling stressed, but it could also be noticed by the speaker.

-Presentations and workshops often provide additional information and advice about the exhibitors’ stands, personal development, how to be successful, how to write a successful CV, how to use social media networks such as LinkedIn to increase your chances of finding employment, and much more.
-It pays to look at these: you may be surprised and discover that you might not have ‘all areas covered’.
+Presentations and workshops often provide advice about the exhibitors’ stands, personal development, how to be successful, how to write a successful CV, how to use social media networks such as LinkedIn to increase your chances of finding employment, and much more.
+It pays to look at these: you may be surprised and discover that you might not have all areas covered.

-The speakers will often use the final few minutes of their timeslot to invite the audience to ask questions.
-Make sure you note down any pressing questions during the presentation, so when question time comes, you can ask informed questions with confidence.
+The speakers will often use the final few minutes of their time slot to invite the audience to ask questions.
+Make sure you note down any pressing questions during the presentation; this way, you can ask informed questions with confidence when question time begins.

-6. After the event, follow up with those you met on the day
+6. After the job fair, follow up with those you met on the day

-Having collected several business cards at the fair, make use of your contact list by reaching out to these people by telephone, email or LinkedIn to ensure you remain fresh in their mind, particularly if you have submitted an application for a potential job opportunity.
-When they do consider a candidate for their vacant role, you can increase your chances of being considered and invited for an interview.
+Make use of your newly-expanded contact list by reaching out to your professional network.
+Keep in touch with your contacts by phone, e-mail, or LinkedIn.
+You’ll ensure you remain fresh in their mind, particularly if you submitted an application for a potential job opportunity.
+When they consider candidates for a vacancy, you will increase your chances of being invited for an interview.

 Effective and creative communication is often the key to success, so good luck on landing your dream job.